hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `private_ip_address` - The Private IP Address to use for the Application Gateway.

-* `public_ip_address_id` - The ID of a Public IP Address which the Application Gateway should use.
-The allocation method for the Public IP Address depends on the `sku` of this Application Gateway.
-Please refer to the [Azure documentation for public IP addresses](https://docs.microsoft.com/azure/virtual-network/public-ip-addresses#application-gateways) for details.
+* `public_ip_address_id` - The ID of the Public IP Address which the Application Gateway will use.

 * `private_ip_address_allocation` - The Allocation Method for the Private IP Address.
-Possible values are `Dynamic` and `Static`.

-* `private_link_configuration_name` - The name of the private link configuration to use for this frontend IP configuration.
+* `private_link_configuration_name` - The name of the private link configuration in use by this frontend IP configuration.

 ---

-A `frontend_port` block supports the following:
+A `frontend_port` block exports the following:

 * `id` - The ID of the Frontend Port.